Lafie-rage/Contact_List_Android_Highschool_Project/README.md

+# Android contact list
-# Here is a High school project on android technology.
+Here is a High school project on android technology.
 The project is a contact list

 ----
 ## References